clemgbld/movie-app/README.md

 ## Services/ Infrastructure

 I made a class that manage all the api calls and also some data formating.
-Indeed this class communicate with core of the application provides it the data when it needs it.
+Indeed this class communicate with the core of the application and provides it the data when it needs it.

 ## FrameWork / Library /UI